oschwengers/platon/README.md

 As Platon takes advantage of PlasmidFinder's incompatibility database, please also cite:
 > Carattoli A., Zankari E., Garcia-Fernandez A., Voldby Larsen M., Lund O., Villa L., Aarestrup F.M., Hasman H. (2014) PlasmidFinder and pMLST: in silico detection and typing of plasmids.
 Antimicrobial Agents and Chemotherapy, https://doi.org/10.1128/AAC.02412-14

+## Issues
+If you run into any issues with Platon, we'd be happy to hear about it!
+Please, start the pipeline with `-v` (verbose) and do not hesitate to file an issue including as much of the following as possible:
+- a detailed description of the issue
+- the platon cmd line output
+- the `<prefix>.json` file if possible
+- A reproducible example of the issue with a small dataset that you can share (helps us identify whether the issue is specific to a particular computer, operating system, and/or dataset).